Eczema types: Atopic dermatitis diagnosis and treatment

 Research breakthroughs are giving patients with atopic dermatitis new ways to treat this condition.

-While medication you apply to your skin helps most patients, some people need stronger treatment.
+While medication you apply to your skin helps many patients, some people need stronger treatment.
 For them, a dermatologist may prescribe light therapy or a medication that works throughout the body.

 Light therapy: This treatment uses special light bulbs or a laser.
 It can safely and effectively treat atopic dermatitis, even in children.

 To receive light therapy, you’ll go to a dermatologist’s office, hospital, or phototherapy treatment center.
-Some patients may have the option of using a home light device.
+Some patients may have the option of using a light device at home.

 For light therapy to be effective, you’ll need 2 to 3 treatments per week for the amount of time prescribed by your dermatologist.
 If your dermatologist recommends a type of light therapy called phototherapy, this often means going to the treatment center 2 to 3 times per week for a few weeks to a few months.